totemorg/totem/README.md

 # TOTEM

-TOTEM provides a basic http/https web service having the following configurable features:
+TOTEM replaces a slew of god-awful middleware by providing a basic http/https web service having the following configurable features:

 	+ routing methods for table, engine, and file objects
 	+ denial-of-service protection